It's 2018, the year of General Data Protection Regulation (GDPR). And congratulations, you’ve survived!

 Did you know that fines for violating the new regulation can go up to €20 million or up to 4% of the company’s global revenue?
 Whichever is higher.
 If GDPR had been in effect years ago, companies like Yahoo and Ebay would have faced huge fines.
-It’s no surprise the LA Times took extreme measures and completely restricted access to their website for those in Europeans countries.
-As long as you're gathering and processing data from anyone in the EU, residents, citizens or even tourists, the law and fines apply to you.
+It’s no surprise the LA Times took extreme measures and completely restricted access to their website to those in Europeans countries.

 If you’re a hiring manager or someone in staffing and recruiting, have you managed to get your recruitment processes GDPR compliant?